Rapfff/jajapy/docs/source/examples/05-ctmc.rst

-In the model above, the colour of each state indicates its label, the numbers on the states corresponds to the expected dwell times (i.e. the inverse of the sum of the leaving rates), ad the numbers on the transitions shows the rates.
+In the model above, the colour of each state indicates its label, the numbers on the states corresponds to the expected dwell times (i.e. the inverse of the sum of the leaving rates), and the numbers on the transitions shows the rates.

 We can create the model depicted above like this: